ZovoTools

 What is the difference between AA and AAA compliance?

 AA is the standard level most organizations aim for and is often legally required.
 It balances accessibility with design flexibility.
-AAA is the enhanced level that provides the best accessibility but can be very restrictive, especially with brand colors.
+AAA is the improved level that provides the best accessibility but can be very restrictive, especially with brand colors.
 Many organizations target AA for all content and AAA where possible.

 How is contrast ratio calculated?